yanghengtang/tp/docs/UserGuide.md

 * Entering `list_a pic\S9923334G` followed by `remark_a 1` or `remark_a 1 r\` removes the existing remark from the 1st appointment in the resultant appointment list of the `list_a` command.

 <div markdown="span" class="alert alert-info">:bulb: <b>Tip:</b>
-Keep your remarks concise as extremely long remarks might not be fully displayed in the Appointment Window
+Keep your remarks concise as extremely long remarks might not be fully displayed in the Appointment Window!
 </div>

 Back to [Appointment Management Features](#appointment-management-features).